 Cover bowl with a plastic wrap or a clean dampened kitchen towel then sit in a warm spot and let rise until doubled.
 Let the whole wheat dough rise for about 60 minutes, or until the dough has doubled in size.

 Pro Tip: If your kitchen is cooler than 70º F, find a warmer place for your dough to rise.
-I recommend using a warmed oven, preheated to 200 degrees for 1-2 minutes then turned off.
+We recommend using a warmed oven, preheated to 200 degrees for 1-2 minutes then turned off.
 This will provide a warm environment for your dough to rise.

 Punch down the dough to deflate it, and pull the sides into the middle.